open-telemetry/opentelemetry-dotnet/README.md

-supported versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) except for `.NET Framework 3.5 SP1`.
+supported versions of [.NET Core](https://dotnet.microsoft.com/download/dotnet-core), and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) except for versions lower than `.NET Framework 4.6.1`.
 Any exceptions to this are noted in the individual `README.md` files.

 ## Getting Started